 Once you have identified the top three hypotheses, you need to conduct meaningful tests.

 Scientists work to falsify a hypothesis.
 In other words, they vigorously try and prove that something doesn’t work.

 You need to bring that same rigor to your business hypotheses.

-Fortunately for you, the internet is the perfect laboratory for testing business ideas around a digital product.
+Fortunately for you, the internet is the perfect laboratory for testing business model and ideas around a digital product.
 Two examples for easy, low-cost ways to test your hypotheses are to build landing pages and to conduct client interviews.

 For you to get the best results, each experiment should only focus on a single hypothesis at a time.
 If you try and test all three hypotheses with the same experiment, your data will be muddled.

 During the testing phase, you need to be vigilant not to let your confirmation bias taint the results.
 You need to be working to break your product.
 If you are not open to your hypotheses being false, there is no point in conducting any tests.

 If you invest the time in testing your business model before launching your product, you will be far ahead of your competitors.
 You will have a much clearer view on what needs to be developed for your MVP to be of value to your customers.
 Most importantly, you will also be profitable much sooner.

 If this still sounds scary to you, don’t despair.
 We go through these processes on a regular basis – so if you need help, book a call with us and we can talk you through the process and give you some tipps.

 If you want to know what differentiates us, have a closer look at our approach of the Product Studio Model.